aws-samples/aws-deep-learning-ami-ubuntu-dcv-desktop/README.md

 ## Deleting the Stack

 When you no longer need the desktop instance, you may delete the AWS CloudFormation stack from the AWS CloudFormation console.
 Deleting the stack will terminate the desktop instance, and delete the root EBS volume attached to the desktop.
+If the FSx for Lustre file-system is enabled, it is automatically deleted when you delete the stack.

 The EFS file system is **not** automatically deleted when you delete the stack.

 ## <a name="Reference"></a> Reference